QM-Quality-Manager/v3-docs/content/en/docs/admin/tabs/rules.md

 In the current version, rules can only be created or modified by users with a user type that has the system role content administrator or rule administrator.

+Please note that deactivated users, departments, forms or categories are marked with "DEAKTIVATED".
+These rules will obviously not be valid.
+They are not automatically deleted though, in case the deactivated users or departments need to be replaced with another.
+The users responsible for creating rules should go through them occasionally for some clean-up.

 ### Rule types (Reactions)

 In the current version, there are 8 different predefined Rule types: